Yolean/kafka-topics-copy/README.md

 # [NOT WELL TESTED YET / USE ONLY FOR POC PURPOSES]

+This solution below may work for text based topics, but has limitations with delimiters for keys and messages.
+Do not use this project in production until this enhancement is performed: https://github.com/simplesteph/kafka-topics-copy/issues/6

 # Kafka Topics Copy

 Copy a Kafka Topic within the same Kafka Cluster.
 Useful for reducing the number of partitions for a topic.